IslomovSH/CBU_coding_challenge/documentation.md

 **Architecture:** Medallion (Bronze → Silver → Gold)
 **Goal:** Build a clean production-style data pipeline and create an ML-ready dataset for loan default prediction.

-This repository includes the full SQL implementation for the data model, ETL pipeline, and final ML feature view.
+This repository includes the Pyhton data cleaning and SQL implementation for the data model, ETL pipeline, and final ML feature view.

 ---